MichaelLangbein/tdl2/backend/data/wiki/math/tla_plus.md

     -   might become false again later
     -   `<>[]P`: P is eventually true and then stays true
     -   `[]<>P`: For example, in an hour clock, []<>(time = midnight) is true, but <>[](time = midnight) is false.
+        -   I haven't explained what []<>P asserts about a finite behavior.
+An easy way to think about what a temporal formula means for finite behaviors is to pretend that a finite behavior is an infinite behavior in which the final state is repeated forever.
+This pretense tells us that []<>P is true for a finite behavior iff P is true of the last state of that behavior.
 -   leads to: `P ~> Q`
     -   If P is true, Q will eventually be true (in the same or a future time step)
     -   P ~> Q is triggered every time P is true.
 Even if the formula was satisfied before, if P becomes true again, then Q has to become true again too.
--   `ENABLED A` is true if `A` can be true this step, ie it can describe the next step.
+-   `ENABLED someLabel` is true if `someLabel` can be reached in the next step

 ### Action properties